 I started working as a product designer at Papa John’s in February 2018 and began leading the UX team a year later managing our digital agency.
-I currently lead our digital experience platform including product management for AB testing, native app, web and customer insights.
+I led our digital experience platform including product management for AB testing, native app, web and customer insights.

 When it comes to product and UX, we want to make sure we're spending our time working on parts of the experience that bring the most value to the user and business goals.
 In order to understand and prioritize new features and maintain our backlog, we look at quantitative data and qualitative user research to provide those insights.
 Understanding user journeys and data along that journey is critical to understand where to focus, and improve negative parts of the experience to increase KPI's and customer loyalty.